Edenpartners/EdenChain-Docs/source/env-javascript_122782094.rst

             To use all api, you need a token that you received when authenticating.
-The token is used to invoke the api, and all modules in the Edenchain use the token to verify the authentication.
+The token is used to invoke the api, and all modules in the EdenChain use the token to verify the authentication.

             All APIs are async.